oyooyo/keyble/README.md

       --user_key USER_KEY, -k USER_KEY
                             The user key
       --auto_disconnect_time AUTO_DISCONNECT_TIME, -adt AUTO_DISCONNECT_TIME
+                            The auto-disconnect time.
+If connected to the lock, the connection will be automatically disconnected
-                            The auto-disconnect time, in seconds.
-A value of 0 will deactivate auto-disconnect (usually not
+                            after this many seconds of inactivity, in order to save battery.
+A value of 0 will deactivate auto-disconnect (default: 30)
-                            recommended, drains battery) (default: 15)
-      --status_update_time STATUS_UPDATE_TIME, -sut STATUS_UPDATE_TIME, -t STATUS_UPDATE_TIME
+      --status_update_time STATUS_UPDATE_TIME, -sut STATUS_UPDATE_TIME
-                            The status update time, in seconds.
-A value of 0 will deactivate status updates (default: 600)
+                            The status update time.
+If no status information has been received for this many seconds, automatically connect to the lock and query the status.
+A value of 0 will deactivate status updates (default: 600) --timeout TIMEOUT, -t TIMEOUT
+                            The timeout time.
+Commands must finish within this many seconds, otherwise there is an error.
+A value of 0 will deactivate timeouts (default: 40)
       --command {lock,open,unlock,status}, -c {lock,open,unlock,status}
                             The command to perform.
 If not provided on the command line, the command(s) will be read as input